 Lowering the waistline through trunk liposuction in the abdominal and flank regions can have a significant impact on the fit of clothing generally made for women, which tends to accentuate the waist.

 Every body is unique, and here are four examples of conventionally “feminine” body types.
 Use these images to help guide your decision making around your gender-focused body contour goals.
 Schedule a consultation with us so we can learn more about your body contouring goals.

-Women like Jennifer Lopez or Beyoncé, who possess a hip measurement that is greater than their bust, are considered pear-shaped.
-While fat distribution varies, pear-shaped females are more likely to gain weight in the hips, buttocks and thighs than in the upper body.
-According to research, approximately 20% of females fall into this category.
+Pear-shaped bodies describe folks who have a hip measurement that is greater than their bust.
+While fat distribution varies, pear-shaped people are more likely to carry weight in the hips, buttocks and thighs than in the upper body.

-Those like Cameron Diaz who possess a very even distribution of fat among their waist, buttocks, chest and face have a banana or rectangular shape.
-Banana shapes are the most common body type, encompassing roughly 46% of females.
+Banana-shaped bodies often possess a very even distribution of fat among their waist, buttocks, chest and face, and have a banana or rectangular shape.

-Apple-shaped women like Adele have shoulders that are comparably broader than their hips.
-They often possess larger busts, a less defined waist and thin hips and thighs.
+Apple-shaped bodies often have shoulders that are comparably broader than their hips.
+They can possess larger busts, a less defined waist, and thin hips and thighs.
 Fat is mainly distributed in the face, chest and abdomen.
-About 14% of females fall into this body type category.

 An hourglass shape describes a body type with fat that is distributed equally between the upper and lower body, paired with a very narrow waist.